-- Cross-complaining - there were a lot of incidents of 'You did this!'
+In Gottman's tapes, there were a large number of interactions you might find familiar from the schoolyard: 'You did this!'
 'Yeah?
 Well you did that!'.
 He noticed that this sort of argument tended to go on and on, without resolution.
-Moreover, this kind of argument is exactly that which can become a routine and cause heaps of relationship problems down the track (check this article out for more on routines and how they affect us in relationships).
-The problem with it becoming a routine being that it becomes an expectation of the relationship.
-When that expectation is violated, it results in a much stronger emotion than if it had just continued like normal.
+Moreover, this kind of argument is exactly that which can become a routine and cause a number of relational problems down the track.
+The difficulty with this becoming a routine is that this becomes an expectation of the relationship.
+When this expectation is violated, it results in a much stronger emotion than if it had just continued like normal.
 Violate the expectation in a good way and it might turn into something great.
-Violate it in a bad way and things will get much, much worse (check out this follow up to that last link here for an even more detailed explanation).
+Violate it in a bad way and things will get much, much worse.